waleyGithub/waleyGithub.github.io/IELTS/writing/Task2/Classification/agree or disagree.md

 ---
 title: To what extent do you agree or disagree?
 ---
+### 2023年12月09日 中国大陆
+Most of leaders and directors of organizations are older people.
+Some people think it is better to have young people for these positions.
+To what extent do you agree or disagree?

 ### 2023年11月25日 中国大陆
 Many people feel that most of the urgent problems can only be solved by international cooperation.
 To what extent do you agree or disagree?